Green-Bat/Savefile-Manager/README.md

 # Savefile-Replacer
-A program to help manage savefiles (backup/replace), originally made for the Batman: Arkham series, but can now be used with any file extension.
+A program to help manage savefiles (backup/replace), originally made for the Batman: Arkham series, but can now be used with any type of file.

 ## How to Use:

-- Click "Add a game"

-- Choose a folder which will be YOUR OWN personal folder that stores backedup savefiles
+## Options
+### Add
+- A popup window will appear asking you for the name of the profile, your own personal saves folder, and the game's saves folder

-- Choose the folder that contains the GAME'S savefiles.
-If you're not sure where this is, check PCGamingWiki: http://pcgamingwiki.com/
+- When choosing GAME'S savefiles folder, if you're not sure where this is, check PCGamingWiki: http://pcgamingwiki.com/

-- Then you choose the name you want it to be saved as.
+### Edit
+Allows you to edit the current profile

+### Remove
-Remove current game will remove the game you currently have selected.
+Removes the profile you currently have selected.

 => is the replace button.
 You choose a file from your personal files list (on the left) and a file from the game files list (on the right) and then click the button.
 It will overwrite*